zygos/wd-material/material/3-frameworks/4-full-stack/2-full-stack-type-safety.md

 **Step 3.** Investigate additional methods of testing out tRPC endpoints.

-While using **automated unit/integration tests** should be your primary way of testing your endpoints, there are other ways to see how they work:
+While using **automated unit/integration tests** should be your **primary way of testing your endpoints**, there are other ways to see how they work:

 - Because every time we visit a URL in a browser, it performs a `GET` request, we can use our browser to test out our queries just by visiting their URLs.
-In our case, that would be `http://localhost:3000/api/trpc/user.greet?input="Peter"`.
+In our case, that would be `http://localhost:3000/api/v1/trpc/user.greet?input="Peter"`.
-- Use some REST client, such as [Insomnia](https://insomnia.rest/), [Postman](https://www.postman.com/), [Bruno](https://www.usebruno.com/) or [Thunder Client](https://marketplace.visualstudio.com/items?itemName=rangav.vscode-thunder-client) to test out your endpoints.
+- Use a GUI REST client, such as [Insomnia](https://insomnia.rest/), [Postman](https://www.postman.com/), [Bruno](https://www.usebruno.com/) or [Thunder Client](https://marketplace.visualstudio.com/items?itemName=rangav.vscode-thunder-client) to test out your endpoints.
+For example, you could POST to `http://localhost:3000/api/v1/trpc/user.signup` with JSON body containing the necessary fields.
 You can read more about how [tRPC maps procedures to HTTP](https://trpc.io/docs/rpc).
 - We have added one more method - using a generated panel page.
-In `app.ts` you will find a route handler for `/api/trpc-panel`, which is handled by an external package.
+In `app.ts` you will find a route handler for `/api/v1/trpc-panel`, which is handled by an external package.
 This package displays a basic GUI for your tRPC endpoints.
-You can visit it by going to `http://localhost:3000/api/trpc-panel`.
+You can visit it by going to `http://localhost:3000/api/v1/trpc-panel`.
 There you will be able to test out your endpoints manually.
 This package has some limitations and it might not work with some more complex endpoints with middleware functions.

 While these other methods are useful, they should not replace automated tests.